isomerpages/ogp-isomer/_about-isomer/What is Isomer/The Isomer template.md

 Additionally, **it's more accessible for site visitors with disabilities.** For example, individuals who rely on screen readers or other assistive technologies to navigate websites benefit from a consistent navigation structure.
 The repetition makes it easier for them to find and access content.

 The template UI and its components are derived from the [Singapore Government Design System (SGDS)](https://www.designsystem.tech.gov.sg/), and follows their standards.
 Currently, users can set website colors, content, and order of components.
-We do not currently offer font or specific component styling customisations (e.g. round vs sharp corners, button styling etc.)

 _\[Note that as of 2023 the template is following an older version of SGDS.
 The team is looking to realign in the future.\]_